 Get Started with Improving Your Balance

-Arthritis pain causes you to change your activities and lifestyle.¬† You may start to avoid long walks, avoid stairs, or limit your social outings because of pain.
+Arthritis pain causes you to change your daily activities and lifestyle.¬† You may start to avoid long walks, avoid stairs, or limit your social outings because of pain.
 The more you change or reduce your activities, the weaker your muscles become and the more your balance is affected.¬† You can change this.¬† Home strengthening exercises and balance exercises is the safest and most effective way to overcome limitations from arthritis.

-If you don‚Äôt feel like you can do it alone,¬†call your physical therapist.¬† The¬†physical therapists¬†at BSR are committed to helping you move without pain.¬† Exercise is the first treatment for arthritis before resorting to drugs, injections, or surgery.¬† We want to help you take back control of your health and quality of life.
+If you don‚Äôt feel like you can do it alone,¬†call your physical therapist.¬† The¬†physical therapists¬†at BSR are committed to helping you move without pain.¬† Exercise is the first treatment for arthritis before resorting to drugs, injections, or surgery.¬† We want to help you take back control of your quality of life.